MaxG87/lernkarten-fridrich/README.md

 All SVGs, CSVs and PDFs are easily regenerable using the provided scripts.
 However, they are added here so that users can directly use them without getting into technical details.

+## Structure of the Repository

+The repository is structured into folders for each type of algorithm:

+* `2LookOLL`: Lernkarten for the 8 2-Look OLL algorithms (ommitting edge
+  orientation)
+* `oll`: Lernkarten for the 57 OLL (Orientation of the Last Layer) algorithms
+* `pll-with-arrows`: Lernkarten for the 21 PLL (Permutation of the Last Layer) algorithms including rotation arrows
+* `big-cubes`: Lernkarten for some big cube algorithms (4x4 and larger)

+Additionally, there is the `lernkarten_scripts` folder containing a Python program for regeneration of the icons, CSVs and PDFs.

 ## Using the Lernkarten